-Our company does our best to achieve goals set in the plan.
+Our company has resolved the business plan at the Management Meeting and the Board of Directors, and does our best to achieve goals set in the plan.

-At board meetings, business plan progress is reported by the director in charge, financial figures are reported monthly and KPIs and policy progress are reported at least once a year and analyzed.
+At board meetings, business plan progress is reported by the director in charge, financial figures are reported monthly and KPIs, policy and various initiatives progress are reported and analyzed semi-annually.
 Progress and outcomes of important matters, such as large-scale investment projects, are reported at board meetings by the director in charge.
 For stakeholders including shareholders, this progress is reported as required at financial results briefings and general shareholder meetings.
 Should we fail to deliver on our management plan goals, we will analyze the reasons for the failure and actions taken.
 We will explain these in financial settlement briefings with our shareholders and reflect the results in the successive plan.